Chapter 7. Configuring instance scheduling and placement

 7.6.4.
 Deleting a host aggregate Copy linkLink copied to clipboard!

-To delete a host aggregate, you first remove all the Compute nodes from the host aggregate.
+To delete a host aggregate, you must first remove all associated Compute nodes from it.
+This prevents scheduling errors and allows for the permanent removal of the logical grouping.

 Prerequisites